Jaime Botín

 Jaime Botín-Sanz de Sautuola y García de los Ríos (10 April 1936 – 15 August 2024) was a Spanish billionaire heir, banker and art collector.

 Early life

 Botín was born in 1936.
-His father Emilio Botín (1903–1993) and elder brother Emilio Botín have been chairman of the Santander Group, and following his death in 2014, was succeeded by his daughter (Jaime's niece) Ana Patricia Botín.
+His father Emilio Botín (1903–1993) and elder brother Emilio Botín have been chairman of the Santander Group, and following his death in 2024, was succeeded by his daughter (Jaime's niece) Ana Patricia Botín.

 He received a law degree from the University of Valladolid and an economics degree from the University of Deusto.

 Career

 Botín was vice chairman of Santander Bank in the 1990s.
 He resigned in 2004.

-Personal life
+Personal life and death

 Botín was married to Belén Naveda Agüero.
 They had five children and later divorced.
 He later married Adela Bermúdez.
 They resided in Madrid, Spain.

 He was the owner of Head of a Young Woman, a painting by Pablo Picasso.
 He acquired the Adix yacht from Alan Bond in 1989.
 In January 2020 he was convicted of trafficking culturally important goods for attempting to illegally export the Picasso painting aboard the yacht, and was fined €91.7 million and sentenced to three years in prison.

 Botín died in Cantabria on 15 August 2024, at the age of 88.